chromice/ae/TESTING.md

 ## Assumptions

-You can simulate a <samp>GET</samp> or <samp>POST</samp> request by specifying a commented out HTTP request header at the beginning of your PHP example:
+You can mock a <samp>GET</samp> or <samp>POST</samp> request by specifying a commented out HTTP request header at the beginning of your PHP example:

 ```php
 // POST /form.php HTTP/1.1